 Our PHP lasts 30 to 45 days.
 Clients in this program choose to attend several therapy sessions offered three to five days a week Monday through Friday.
 To ensure their treatment program is as comfortable and easy as possible, clients return to a local sober living house when not in treatment.

-Our Treatment Modalities
+Our Treatment Modalities in Laguna Beach

 We believe treatment shouldn’t be a band-aid.
 Effective treatment should consider all aspects of an individual’s life.
 As such, we provide a wide variety of services designed to help our clients heal.
 Our treatment options are holistic, scientifically backed, and trauma-informed: